Oneflow-Inc/oneflow/docs/source/environment_variables.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-When the default vaule is ``1`` , select the SBP that satisfies the producer or the SBP with the smallest cost as much as possible.
+When the default value is ``1`` , select the SBP that satisfies the producer or the SBP with the smallest cost as much as possible.

 When the default value is ``2``, select the SBP that matches the most.